InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 #     yx.ntoken <= yx.ntoken::nissue            {"to":"d1","token":{"amount":"100000.0000 DKRW","issuer":"d1"},"memo":"my memo"}
 ```

+## nredeem
-## nredeem : redeem native token from an account by the system depository
+Redeem native token from an account by the system depository
 * At first, the account transfers the native token to the system depository.
 ```
 cleos push action yx.ntoken transfer '{"from":"user1","to":"d1","amount":"10000.0000 DKRW","memo":"my memo"}' -p user1